Italy Itinerary for 10 Days - The Classic Route

 - If you are looking for some souvenirs, Venetian glass from Murano, hand-woven lace from Burano, vibrant ceramics from Amalfi Coast, Vatican masks from Venice, chocolates from Florence, and wine from Tuscany are good options.
 Italian spices, seasonings, and food products are undoubtedly the best souvenirs from Italy.

-- Cappuccino and café latte is consumed with breakfast.
+- A cappuccino and café latte is consumed with breakfast.
 After 11 am, Italians don’t drink milky coffee.
 You will still be able to find a cappuccino, but you will instantly be labeled a tourist.

 - In a few places like Venice, you have to pay a surcharge to sit down in a café to drink coffee or anything else.
 You can stand at the bar and consume without paying anything extra.